September 28th, 2021 | Make Strategic Networking a Part of Your Career Development Plan: The Depth vs The Width of Your Network.

 1. You need help with finding a job, and seek personal recommendations,

-2. You have a difficult living situation and need some help, e.g., you need to crush at someone’s couch for a few weeks,
+2. You have a difficult living situation and need some help.
+For example, when you need to crush at someone’s couch for a few weeks,

 4. You need to borrow money from someone,

 Of course, regardless of your professional situation, it is a perfect scenario to develop both types of a network at a time.
 But, it is hard to find enough time to invest in both networks to the same extent!
-So, which one of the above types of networking is more important?
-Well, it depends on your profession and the stage of your professional career.
+So, which one of the above types of networking strategies is more important?
+Well, as mentioned before, it depends on your profession and the stage of your professional career.

-As a rule of thumb, at the early stages of your career, you will need more depth (as you will need a lot of help to put your career on the right track and gain safety and freedom in your life) and at the late stages, you will need more width (as you will need to build impact with your work, and propagate your message to a wide audience).
+As a rule of thumb, at the early stages of your career path, you will need more depth in your network, as you will need a lot of help to put your career on the right track and gain safety and freedom in your life.
+However, at the advanced stages of your career, you will need more width, as you will need to build impact with your work and propagate your message to a wider audience.

-So, how can you become an efficient network builder and make sure that your network serves the purpose?
+So, how can you become an efficient network builder and make sure that your professional network serves the intended purpose?
 You will need to ask yourself a few questions:

 In what way do successful individuals network?
 Which strategies can I adapt or follow?

-How many people do I effectively need to build strong bonds with, to have a feeling that I have a safety net around me?
+2. How many people do I effectively need to build strong bonds with, to get a feeling that I have a safety net around me?

 Is it 15 people?
 30?
 150?
-Perhaps you don’t need as many people as you think you need, and it is better to focus on building life-long bonds with 20 people closest to you rather than try to get to 100 close contacts.
+Perhaps you don’t need as many people as you think you need.
+As a rule of thumb, it is better to focus on building life-long bonds with 20 people closest to you rather than develop a 100 disposable contacts.

 Remember that close contact means someone who would get out of their comfort zone and take a personal risk to help you.
-Better to have a few people around whom you can be certain about than a hundred who might potentially fall to support you when you are in a need.
-Nourish those contacts through common experiences, caring about them, birthday wishes, actively reaching out.
+Better to have fewer people around whom you can be certain about than a hundred who might potentially fall to support you when you are in a need.
+Nourish those contacts through common experiences, mutual care, birthday wishes, actively reaching out.
 Build a bond over the years.